jenskutilek/fakelab/README.md

 It is suggested to install FakeLab in a virtual environment so FontLab won't accidentally import the fake module when running the scripts in actual FontLab Studio 5.
-If you can live with the incompatibilites between Python 2.7 and 3, you can also run FakeLab in Python 3.
+FakeLab will run in Python 3; you have to live with any incompatibilites between Python 2.7 and 3 that may occur in your scripts.

-Saving VFBs is not supported, as the VFB format is not public, but you can save `Font` objects as JSON.
+Loading and saving VFBs is supported when you have the `vfb` extra installed, which uses [vfbLib](https://pypi.org/project/vfbLib/) to read and write VFBs.

 The implementation of FakeLab is based on the invaluable [Unofficial FontLab/Python API Reference](http://www.e-font.de/flpydoc/), and